KankakeeCommunityCollege/recover-newsroom/_posts/2022-05-25-spring-2022-presidents-list-announced.md

 ---
 The following students have been named to the President’s List at Kankakee Community College for the Spring 2022 semester.

-To be named to the President’s List, a student must maintain a grade point average of 3.80 or higher and be enrolled in six or more credit hours.
+To be named to the President’s List, students must maintain a grade point average of 3.80 or higher and be enrolled in six or more credit hours.

 * **Aroma Park:**&nbsp;Mason Alberts.
 * **Ashkum:**&nbsp;Kalyn Alberts, Ava Crabtree, Jackson Harrington, Kaylee Mathy and Delana Shreffler.